Ghedo44/portfolio/README.md

 4. **Set up environment variables:**

    Create a file named `environment.ts` inside the `src/environments` directory.
-This file should contain your Firebase and any other API keys. **Note:** This file should not be committed to version control.
+This file should contain your Firebase and any other keys.

    You can use Angular's schematic to create the file: